Lemoncode/redux-by-sample/01 HelloRedux/readme.md

 # 01 Hello Redux

-In this sample we will create a full react + redux app just to display a HelloWorld message like.
+In this sample we will create a full react + redux app just to display a HelloWorld like message.
-Of course doing such thing is an overkill, is just to tackle on a simple sample and learn the concepts.
+Of course doing such a thing is an overkill.
+We use this simple sample to learn the concepts.

-We will take a startup point sample _00 Boilerplate.
+We will take as our startup point "sample _00 Boilerplate".

 Summary steps: